 Facebook and Instagram lead ads are brilliant for one reason—people don’t have to leave the platform to give you their info.
 The forms pre-populate with their profile data, so it’s just a quick tap to submit.
 This works especially well on mobile where typing is annoying and attention spans are short.

 The targeting options are pretty incredible when you think about it.
 You can reach people based on their interests, behaviors, even life events like recent moves or job changes.
 The CRM integrations mean leads flow directly into your sales system, though you’ll want to respond quickly since social media leads can go cold fast.
 Strike while the iron’s hot, as they say.
+These platforms excel at reaching audiences through social media posts and targeted advertising campaigns.

 Meta Ads Key Features